Zulko/moviepy/docs/getting_started/quick_presentation.rst

 - **Flexible**.
 You have total control over the frames of the video and audio, and creating your own effects is easy as Py.
 - **Portable**.
 The code uses very common software (Numpy and FFMPEG) and can run on (almost) any machine with (almost) any version of Python.

-Now for the main limitations: MoviePy cannot (yet) stream videos (read from a webcam, or render a video live on a distant machine), it cannot do 3D effects (by lack of a nice 3D library for Python) and is not really designed for video processing involving many successive frames of a movie (like video stabilization, you'll need another software for that).
+For the limitations: MoviePy cannot (yet) stream videos (read from a webcam, or render a video live on a distant machine), and is not really designed for video processing involving many successive frames of a movie (like video stabilization, you'll need another software for that).
+You can also have memory problems if you use many video, audio, and image sources at the same time (>100), but this will be fixed in future versions.

 Example code
 ~~~~~~~~~~~~~~